 Eligibility Criteria for NRIs

-To purchase term insurance plans, NRIs need to meet specific eligibility criteria.
+To purchase term insurance for, NRIs, one needs to meet specific eligibility criteria.
 These criteria may vary from one insurance provider to another, but generally include:

 - Age: The policyholder should typically be between 18 years and 65 years old.